taunsquared/graphic-novel-thesis/2018-03-30-script-vomit.md

 One of my main focuses in the thesis is about comparing open causal to closed control.
 What if we imagined a world where open causal "won", and everything is super extremized for the philosophy of humans as open loop causal reactionary machines?

+### important historical markers to integrate
+ - "golden spike" to mark the beginning of the Antropocene era (geological): http://www.bbc.co.uk/news/science-environment-43113900

 # PLOT SUMMARY

 ## background